 Target: 3rd through 12th grade, single-parent homes.

-School counselor contacts parent/guardian of student and offers the resource of Mentor Connect
+School counselor contacts the parent/guardian of the student and offers the resource of Mentor Connect

 Tyler ISD and Whitehouse ISD offer Mentor Connect as a resource to parents/guardians, but the parent/guardian does not have to accept.

-If parent/guardian accepts, Mentor Coordinator meets with parent/guardian to discuss our program and to fill out an application.
+If the parent/guardian accepts, the Mentor Coordinator meets with the parent/guardian to discuss our program and to fill out an application.

 Mentor Coordinator introduces mentor to student & parent/guardian.

-Mentor Coordinator checks in with student once per semester and parent/guardian bi-monthly via phone call and with a face to face meeting during the summer to ensure safety and the development of relationship.
+Mentor Coordinator checks in with student once per semester and the parent/guardian bi-monthly via phone call and with a face-to-face meeting during the summer to ensure safety and the development of relationship.